DoPeMan17/esx_drugs/README.md

 [Features]:

--Illegal job opportunities await!
+1. -Illegal job opportunities await!
-- I changed ESX_Drugs and added a lot of features like more drugs and licenses for the money wash and the money wash itself -Marijuana/Coke/Meth/Lsd/Heroin as Farms
+2. -I changed ESX_Drugs and added a lot of features like more drugs and licenses for the money wash and the money wash itself
+3. -Marijuana/Coke/Meth/Lsd/Heroin as Farms
--Gather -> Package/Process -> Sales!
+4. -Gather -> Package/Process -> Sales!
--Optinal you can make MoneyWash License
+5. -Optinal you can make MoneyWash License
--Gives dirty money to purchase illegal goods with -Police can see or interact with the drug zones -Multi-language support (en, es)
+6. -Gives dirty money to purchase illegal goods with
+7. -Police can see or interact with the drug zones
+8. -Multi-language support (en, es)

 [Installation]: